fastruby/points/README.md

 ## Environment Variables

-`ORGANIZATION_LOGIN`: This is the organization name as it appears in the Github URL, for instance `orgname` in https://github.com/orgname.
+`ORGANIZATION_LOGIN`: This is the organization name as it appears in the GitHub URL, for instance `orgname` in https://github.com/orgname.
 It is needed to check if users are a part of the organization.
-Ensure that your membership is set to public when you visit https://github.com/orgs/orgname/people.
+Ensure that your membership is set to _public_ when you visit https://github.com/orgs/orgname/people.

 If you don't belong to any organization, you can set up one here: https://github.com/organizations/plan